federicotdn/autoscript/README.md

 # autoscript
 File management for [`script(1)`](http://man7.org/linux/man-pages/man1/script.1.html).

+**`script`** makes a typescript (recording) of everything displayed on your terminal.

+**`autoscript`** manages files created by `script`, allowing the user to list, delete and resume recordings. `autoscript` also attaches some data along the created typescripts, like the current date or a user-specified message.

 ## Installation
 1. Check out `autoscript` into a directory.
 In the following example, `~/.autoscript` is used:
 ```bash